fpsom/ngs-data-integration/README.md

 ### find the overlap within the TSS + st

-step A. find the TSS
+step A. find the TSS of the 5'-3' transcript

 ```
 positive<-subset(expr_data, expr_data[,7] == "+")